benkehoe/aws-assume-role-lib/README.md

 ```
 get_role_arn(
-    account_id: typing.Union[str, int],
+    account_id: Union[str, int],
     role_name:  str,
     path:       str             = "",
     partition:  str             = "aws",
 )

 get_assumed_role_session_arn(
-    account_id:        typing.Union[str, int],
+    account_id:        Union[str, int],
     role_name:         str,
     role_session_name: str,
     partition:         str             = "aws",
 )
 ```

-If the role name has a path, it can be provided as part of the name, or it can be provided separately on `get_role_arn()` (assumed role session ARNs do not include the role path).
+For `get_role_arn()`, if the role name has a path, it can be provided as part of the name or as the separate `path` argument (but not both).
+Assumed role session ARNs do not include the role path; if it is used in the role name it is removed.

 # Caching